 Part of our worship each Sunday occurs through singing praises to the Lord.
-Calls to sing new songs to the Lord are all throughout Scripture and we see music as a way to express our thanks to God for all he has done.
+Scripture repeatedly invites us to “sing new songs” to the Lord.
+We see music as a way to express our thanks to God for all he has done.

 In the Anglican liturgy there are four weekly prescribed readings from the Bible.
 One from both the Old and New Testament, a Psalm (which is read together as a congregation), as well as a reading from one of the four Gospels.

 For thousands of years the church was exposed to God’s Word principally through the spoken voice.
 We embrace the richness found in the hearing of God’s word and hope that through the reading and listening of Scripture each Sunday the Lord will transform our hearts and minds to be more aligned with His.

 We partake in Holy Communion (also called the Lord’s Supper or Holy Eucharist) whenever we are able to do so safely.